-TBOC § 1.002(32) defines "fundamental business transaction" to include a "sale of all or substantially all of the entity's assets" and TBOC § 101.356 requires a member vote to approve any fundamental business
+TBOC § 1.002(32) defines "fundamental business transaction" to include a "sale of all or substantially all of the entity's assets" and TBOC § 101.356 requires a member vote to approve any fundamental business transaction, although TBOC § 101.052 would allow the parties to include in the company agreement provisions that trump this TBOC requirement.

-An important reason for structuring an acquisition as an asset transaction is the desire on the part of a buyer to limit its responsibility for liabilities of the seller, particularly unknown or contingent liabilities.
-Unlike a stock purchase or statutory combination, where the acquired corporation retains all of its liabilities and obligations, known and unknown, the buyer in an asset purchase has an opportunity to determine which liabilities of the seller it will contractually assume.
-In certain other jurisdictions, the purchase of an entire business where the shareholders of the seller become shareholders of the buyer can cause a sale of assets to be treated as a common law "de facto merger," which would result in the buyer becoming responsible as a matter of law for seller liabilities which the buyer did not contractually assume.228
+the buyer in an asset purchase has an opportunity to determine which liabilities of the seller it will contractually assume.
+In certain other jurisdictions, the purchase of an entire business where the shareholders of the seller become shareholders of the buyer can cause a sale of assets to be treated as a common law "de facto merger," which would result in the buyer becoming responsible as a matter of law for seller liabilities which the buyer did not contractually assume.245

 Texas has legislatively repealed the de facto merger doctrine in TBCA article 5.10B, which provides in relevant part that "[a] disposition of any, all, or substantially all, of the property and assets of a corporation . . .
-(1) is not considered to be a merger or conversion pursuant to this Act or otherwise; and (2) except as otherwise expressly provided by another statute, does not make the acquiring corporation, foreign corporation, or other entity responsible or liable for any liability or obligation of the selling corporation that the acquiring corporation, foreign corporation, or other entity did not expressly assume."
-TBOC section 10.254 carries forward TBCA article 5.10B and makes it applicable to all domestic entities.
+(1) is not considered to be a merger or conversion pursuant to this Act or otherwise; and (2) except as otherwise expressly provided by another statute, does not make the acquiring corporation, foreign corporation, or other entity responsible or liable for any liability or obligation of the selling corporation that the acquiring corporation, foreign corporation, or other entity did not expressly assume."246 TBOC section 10.254 carries forward TBCA article 5.10B and makes it applicable to all domestic entities.